Reducing the risk of breast cancer recurrence through diet changes

-The Women's Intervention Nutrition Study looked at 2,437 postmenopausal breast cancer patients and found that when fat intake in their diets was reduced to 20 percent or less, risk of recurrence was cut by an impressive 24 percent.
+The Women's Intervention Nutrition Study in 2008 looked at 2,437 postmenopausal breast cancer patients and found that when fat intake in their diets was reduced to 20 percent or less, risk of recurrence was cut by an impressive 24 percent.
 Among women who had low or no estrogen receptors (referred to as estrogen negative), the low-fat diet was even more effective.
 This group showed a 42 percent reduction in breast cancer recurrence.
+A study published in 2014 in the Journal of the National Cancer Institute also linked to high overall fat intake, and saturated fat intake, to increased risk of breast cancer.

 Eat healthy fats in moderation